AlannaParsons/new_final_project/planner/PLANNING.md

             goals -> many, singular
             notes -> memories, dreams, reg calendar?
 LENGTH MAX???
         -

+    page tabs currently labeled by page type. make customizeable?

 # For considereation
     - calendar component imported into header.... replace all other calendar uses??
     -year in pixels should act as a sub type page of ranking, easier to organize, all pages could have their own aggrigate
+    - timezones may likely be an issue. revisit with uts eventually
+    - could do component pieces instead of seperate page set up. may mess up how back end is used
+    - ranks and notes similar front end. edit goals to match?
+    - plan is for data to be stored locally. database set up is for showing purpose

 # Future Dev